-Upon receiving the Connection Assignment frame as described in 7.4.1, the node may start initiating frame transactions in the corresponding uplink allocation intervals granted to it in its next wakeup beacon period, as illustrated in Figure 37.
-The hub shall be ready to receive the frames transmitted by the node and acknowledge them when appropriate within the allocation intervals.
+Upon receiving the Connection Assignment frame as described in 7.4.1, the node may start initiating frame transactions with the hub in the corresponding uplink allocation intervals granted to it in its next wakeup beacon period, as illustrated in Figure 40(a).
+The hub shall be ready to receive the frames transmitted by the node and acknowledge them when appropriate during the allocation intervals.

-Likewise, upon successfully sending the Connection Assignment frame, the hub may start initiating frame transactions in the corresponding downlink allocation intervals granted to the node in the node's next wakeup beacon period, as also illustrated in Figure 37.
-The node shall be ready to receive the frames transmitted by the hub and acknowledge them when appropriate within the allocation intervals.
+Likewise, upon successfully sending the Connection Assignment frame, the hub may start initiating frame transactions with the node in the corresponding downlink allocation intervals granted to the node in the node's next wakeup beacon period, as also illustrated in Figure 40(a).
+The node shall be ready to receive the frames transmitted by the hub and acknowledge them when appropriate during the allocation intervals.